Query Time Series Data#

 Filtering on a Time Range#

-All time series endpoint parameters apply to the GET /data/:workspace/:id/:key?/:subkey? endpoint.
+All time series endpoint parameters apply to the GET /data/core/:id/:key?/:subkey? endpoint.
 The time series query parameters allow you to get records for the time frame you want.

 For example, this query uses the from and to time series query parameters, to retrieve records for a specific set of days.